stahta01/wxwidgets_svn/docs/readme.txt

 file for each platform (available via docs/html/index.htm) for details.
 See also http://www.wxwidgets.org/platform.htm.

-Note that 2.6 series were the last to fully support GTK+ 1.2, and Mac OS 9/Mac OS 10.2 and below. wxWidgets 2.7 and above focuses on GTK+ 2 and Mac OS 10.3 and above and compatibility with earlier systems is not guaranteed any more.
+The 2.6 series is the last to fully support GTK+ 1.2, and Mac OS 9/Mac OS 10.2 and below. wxWidgets 2.7 and above will focus on GTK+ 2, and Mac OS 10.3 and above.

 Files
 -----